Lubber Pandhu

-The film was officially announced in March 2023 under the official title, Lubber Pandhu.
+The film was officially announced in March 2023.
 Principal photography commenced the following month.
 The film has music composed by Sean Roldan, cinematography handled by Dinesh Purushothaman and editing by Madan Ganesh.

 Lubber Pandhu released worldwide on 20 September 2024 in theatres to critical acclaim from critics.
 It emerged as a huge commercial success at the box office grossing 44 crores.

 Plot

 In 2011, in Perambalur, a young cricketer named Anbu was denied to join the "Jolly Friends" team due to caste-based discrimination.
 Undeterred, Karuppaiya, the team's captain, intervened and allowed Anbu to play against the rival team, "Sachin Boys," led by their star batsman, Poomalai, aka Gethu, an avid fan of Vijayakanth and a skilled painter, who had previously worked in Dubai.
 Despite being included in the team and being a talented bowler Anbu was not given a chance to play, prompting him to leave the ground in frustration, accompanied by his friend Kathadi.
 Following the first innings, Gethu's wife, Yasodhai, arrived at the cricket ground, enraged, and ploughed the pitch with her tractor to deter villagers from inviting her husband to play cricket again.

 10 years later, in Cuddalore, Anbu is an ardent Chennai Super Kings and Vijay fan, owns a sportswear shop in Tittakudi.
 Though he is a well-talented all-rounder, Anbu's desire to join the "Jolly Friends" team is consistently being thwarted by Venkatesh, Karuppaiya's brother.
 So Anbu plays as a guest player for multiple teams in and helps win the games.
 He falls in love with Durga, a trainee nurse, after meeting her at a marriage function, unbeknownst to Anbu, Durga is Gethu's daughter.

 Anbu witnesses the 40-year-old Gethu smashing the bowlers and criticizes Gethu's outdated cricket techniques to his friend Kathadi, which is overheard by Gethu's cousin Kozhandai and eventually conveys it to Gethu.
 Gethu belittles Anbu as a young amateur thereby hurting Anbu's ego.
 Weeks later, en route to meet Durga's family, Anbu is caught midway by another team to play against Gethu's team, while his family goes to meet Durga.
 As Anbu faces off against Gethu in the match he is mocked by Kuzhandai and gang repeatedly.
 But Anbu bowls him out in his first over and silences the crowd.
 This hurts Gethu's untouched ego and he immediately leaves the field.
 Later, Anbu learns that Durga is Gethu's daughter during a visit to their home and attempts to make amends, but his efforts turn unsuccessful.